schulle4u/multideck/docs/documentation-en.md

 * Mixer mode (F3): All loaded decks play simultaneously and are audible at the same time.
 * Solo mode (F4): Only the currently active deck is played back.
 * Automatic mode (F5): Like solo mode, only the active deck is played, but the player switches between loaded decks at set time intervals.

-#### Global Playback:

-* Play All / Stop All: Starts or stops playback on all loaded decks.
-* Master Volume (Ctrl+Shift+Up/Down): Changes the volume of the entire mix.
+* Multiroom mode: A special mixer mode which gives every deck the possibility to route its output to a different sound device, configurable in deck context menu.

-#### Deck List (F6):
+#### Deck List (F6)

 The deck list is used to select the active deck.
 To switch between decks, simply select one using the arrow keys or the mouse.
-The loaded content is displayed next to the deck name.
-The following functions are available via the context menu:
+The loaded content is displayed next to the deck name, along with status information and output device.

-* Load File (Ctrl+F): Loads an audio file into the selected deck.
-* Load URL (Ctrl+U): Opens an internet stream in the selected deck.
-* Load Sound Card Input (Ctrl+D): Enables playback of an audio source connected to the computer (microphone, line-in).
-* Output device: Select a different audio device for each deck (multiroom mode only).
-* Rename Deck (F2): Allows you to assign a custom name to the deck.
-* Toggle Loop (Ctrl+L): Enables or disables loop playback for local audio files.
-* Unload Deck (Del): Removes the file loaded on the selected deck.
-* Start Deck Recording (Ctrl+Shift+R): Enables individual deck recording, independent of the selected operating mode.

 #### Active Deck Controls